This post was updated on February 17th, 2023

 Diet and lifestyle changes can address the underlying root causes of PCOS.
 If required, assisted reproductive technologies also have outstanding success rates.

 Whichever path you choose to go down, if you’re trying to conceive with PCOS, make sure to include diet and lifestyle changes as a core part of your fertility plan.
 You can get started today with this free 3-Day Meal Plan.
-Or sign-up for my next free 30-Day PCOS Diet Challenge.
+Or sign-up for my free 30-Day PCOS Diet Challenge.

 Ready to Take Action?

-• Join my next free 30-Day PCOS Diet Challenge here.
-This is a live program where you’ll receive weekly meal plans and helpful video lessons.
-You’ll also be part of a motivated and inspiring community of like-minded women.
+• Join my free 30-Day PCOS Diet Challenge here.
+This is a unique program where you'll receive weekly meal plans, shopping lists, and helpful video lessons.
+You'll also be part of a motivated and inspiring community of like-minded women.

 • Download my free 3-Day PCOS Diet Meal Plan here.
-This is perfect for getting started before the next 30-Day Challenge begins.
+This is perfect for getting started if you aren't ready to commit to 30 days.

 • Join my PCOS Monthly Meal Planning Service here.
 This service includes hundreds of PCOS recipes within a pre-populated, yet customizable meal plan.
 It’s designed to save you time and help you apply a PCOS diet.

-• Sign up for my next Beat PCOS 10-Week Program.
-This is a comprehensive live program that runs quarterly.
-Topics covered include diet, PCOS-centric emotional eating, exercise, stress management, and more.
+• Sign up for my Beat PCOS 10-Week Program.
+This is a comprehensive program that covers diet, PCOS-centric emotional eating, exercise, stress management, and much more.
+All within a support group environment.
 The 10-Week Program includes the same recipes and meal plan as my monthly meal planning service.

-• Author
+Author

 Co-Authors